-- 2.3.1 Internal Audit will review, appraise and report upon: - (a) the extent of compliance with and the effect of relevant established policies, plans and procedures; - (b) the adequacy and application of financial and other related management controls; - (c) the suitability of financial and other related management data; - (d) the extent to which the Foundation Trust's assets and interests are accounted for and safeguarded from loss of any kind, arising from: - (i) fraud and other offences; - (ii) vaste, extravagance, inefficient administration; - (iii) poor value for money or other cause; - (e) Internal Audit shall also independently verify the Assurance Statements in accordance with guidance from the Department of Health. - 2.3.2 Whenever any matter arises which involves, or is thought to involve, Trust property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Chief Financial Officer must be notified immediately.
-Where fraud is suspected the Chief Financial officer and / or Counter Fraud Services must be contacted and the relevant financial procedures must be followed. - 2.3.3 The Internal Audit representative will attend Audit Committee meetings and has a right of access to all Audit Committee members, the Chair and Chief Executive of the Foundation Trust. - 2.3.4 The reporting system for internal audit shall be agreed between the Chief Financial Officer, the Audit Committee and the Internal Audit representative.
+- 2.3.1 Internal Audit will review, appraise and report upon: - (a) the extent of compliance with and the effect of relevant established policies, plans and procedures; - (b) the adequacy and application of financial and other related management controls; - (c) the suitability of financial and other related management data; - (d) the extent to which the Foundation Trust's assets and interests are accounted for and safeguarded from loss of any kind, arising from: - (i) fraud and other offences; - (ii) waste, extravagance, inefficient administration; - (iii) poor value for money or other cause; - 2.3.2 Whenever any matter arises which involves, or is thought to involve, Trust property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Chief Financial Officer must be notified immediately.
+Where fraud is suspected the Chief Financial Officer and / or Local Counter Fraud Specialist must be contacted and the relevant financial procedures must be followed. - 2.3.3 The Internal Audit representative will attend Audit Committee meetings and has a right of access to all Audit Committee members, the Chair and Chief Executive of the Foundation Trust. - 2.3.4 The reporting system for internal audit shall be agreed between the Chief Financial Officer, the Audit Committee and the Internal Audit representative.
 The agreement shall be in writing and shall comply with the guidance on reporting contained in Internal Audit Standards.
 The reporting system shall be reviewed at least every three years. - 2.3.5 Managers in receipt of audit reports referred to them, have a duty to take appropriate remedial action within the agreed time-scales specified within the report.
 The Chief Financial Officer shall identify a formal review process to monitor the extent of compliance with audit recommendations.
 Where appropriate remedial action has failed to take place within a reasonable period, the matter shall be reported to the Audit Committee.